 I used to be a diet soda junkie.
-I consumed lots and lots of them each day, thinking that they were good for me since they had the magic word “diet” in the title.
+I consumed lots and lots of cans each day, thinking that they were good for me since they had the magic word “diet” in the title.
 And I have plenty of friends who drink regular sodas.

 - Teeth may suffer from consuming soft drinks.
 Soft drinks – whether diet or regular – may cause tooth decay.
 “There are many factors that affect whether decay forms,” the American Dental Association stated.
 “What we do know is that when teeth come in frequent contact with soft drinks and other sugar-containing substances, the risk of decay formation is increased."

 - Women who drink sodas may be more at risk of kidney damage.
 Drinking two or more cans of regular soda daily may increase a woman’s risk of kidney damage.
-MedpageToday.com reported in 2009 that women who consumed the most soda had an 86 percent increased risk of developing a sensitive marker for early kidney disease.
+MedpageToday.com has reported that women who consumed the most soda had an 86 percent increased risk of developing a sensitive marker for early kidney disease.
 However, diet sodas did not have this same effect.
 Furthermore, men didn’t develop the same sort of marker for early kidney disease when drinking soda.

 Norton, A. (2012).
 Complicated link between diet drinks, health: study.
 Reuters Health Information.